Charles Upham: Post-war

 After the war, Upham returned to New Zealand, and the community raised £10,000 to buy him a farm.
-However, he declined and the money went into the C. H. Upham Scholarship for children of ex-servicemen to study at Lincoln University or Canterbury College.
+However, he declined and the money went into the C. H. Upham Scholarship for children of ex-servicemen to study at Canterbury Agricultural College or Canterbury College.

 He obtained a war rehabilitation loan and bought a farm on Conway Flat, Hundalee, North Canterbury.
-It is said that for the remainder of his life, Upham would allow no German manufactured machinery or car onto his property.

 Although somewhat hampered by his injuries, he became a successful farmer and served on the board of governors of Christ's College for nearly 20 years.
 He and Molly had three daughters, and lived on their farm until January 1994, when Upham's poor health forced them to retire to Christchurch.

 Upham was surprised with an appearance on This Is Your Life in 1985.

 He died in Canterbury on 22 November 1994, surrounded by his wife and daughters.
-His funeral in the Christchurch Cathedral was conducted with full military honours.
+His funeral in the Christ Church Cathedral was conducted with full military honours.
 The streets of Christchurch were lined by over 5,000 people.
-Upham is buried in the graveyard of St Paul's Church Papanui.
+Upham is buried in the graveyard of St Paul's Church in Papanui.
 His death was also marked by a memorial service on 5 May 1995 in London's St Martin-in-the-Fields Church, attended by representatives for the Royal Family; senior New Zealand government and political figures; senior members of the British and New Zealand armed forces; Valerian Freyberg, 3rd Baron Freyberg, grandson of VC holder Lord Freyberg, the commander of Allied forces in Crete and 7th Governor-General of New Zealand; representatives of veterans' organisations; and other VC and George Cross holders.

 Victoria Cross and Bar

-In November 2006, Upham's VC and Bar were purchased from his daughters by the Imperial War Museum for an undisclosed sum.
-However, as New Zealand legislation prohibits the export of such historic items, the Imperial War Museum agreed to a permanent loan of the medals to the National Army Museum at Waiouru.
+In November 2006, Upham's VC and Bar were purchased from his daughters by the Imperial War Museum for an undisclosed sum, however Minister of Defence at the time Phil Goff, announced a price of NZ$3.3 million that the family had quoted the Government for a potential purchase of the medal.
+New Zealand legislation prohibits the export of such historical items, so the Imperial War Museum agreed to a permanent loan of the medals to the National Army Museum at Waiouru.
 On 2 December 2007, Upham's VC was among nine stolen from locked, reinforced glass cabinets at the museum.
 On 16 February 2008, the New Zealand Police announced all the medals had been recovered as a result of a NZ$300,000 reward offered by Michael Ashcroft and Tom Sturgess.